proplot-dev/proplot/docs/quickstart1.rst

 The below examples showcase these features for 1-dimensional and 2-dimensional datasets.
-For more on the ``colorbar`` and ``legend`` keywords, see `~proplot.wrappers.cmap_wrapper`, `~proplot.wrappers.cycle_wrapper`, and :ref:`Plot command wrappers`.
+For more on the ``colorbar`` and ``legend`` keywords, see `~proplot.wrappers.cmap_wrapper`, `~proplot.wrappers.cycle_wrapper`, and :ref:`Plotting wrappers`.
 For more on panels, see the :ref:`Panels, colorbars, and legends` section.

 .. code:: ipython3